 Cool completely and store in an airtight container at room temperature.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Instead of individually shaping each crescent cookie when baking, roll into a long log and cut whatever size is needed.
 Then bend each one into the crescent shape.
 You can do this right on the cookie sheet.

-This is a guide about making almond crescent cookies.
 Almond flavor enlivens this basic sugar cookie recipe, making it not only a good choice for entertaining, but also a nice treat for the family.
+This is a page about making almond crescent cookies.